 This design strategy leverages natural sunlight to provide controlled, quality lighting while offsetting electrical lighting loads, saving energy, and reducing cooling efforts.

-Plug loads typically consume over one third of commercial whole building energy.
-As building become more efficient, plug load energy has become a critical component in achieving aggressive energy targets and net zero status.
+Plug loads typically consume over one-third of commercial whole building energy.
+As buildings become more efficient, plug load energy has become a critical component in achieving aggressive energy targets and net zero status.
 The resources provided here can help building owners implement plug load energy reduction strategies and meet their plug load energy targets.

 As one of the most energy-hungry spaces in a building, a kitchen that operates efficiently requires careful consideration of appliances, design, and ventilation.